wizardishungry/isgothamistrunningastorywithhipsterintheheadlinerightnow/README.md

-isgothamistrunningastorywithhipsterintheheadlinerightnow
+is Gothamist runnning a story with “hipster” in the headline right now?
 ========================================================

-is Gothamist runnning a story with “hipster” in the headline right now?
+`$ go get && go run dieHipster.go`